 If your son is anything like ours, then toys and other random objects rarely end up back on the shelf.
 Baskets are your friend when it comes to saving floor space from legos, stuffed animals, and other toys.

-Use baskets on deeper shelves, under the bed, or in any space they can fit.
+Use baskets on deeper shelves, under the bed, or in any small space they can fit.
 Your son will have a much easier time tossing toys and games into the basket.
-They also make the room much easier on the eyes, depending on the material you choose.
+They also make the boy’s bedroom much easier on the eyes, depending on the material you choose.

 There are also plenty of shelving units that are built specifically to hold baskets.
 If you do choose one of these, the shelf itself will likely take up a lot of room.
 However, you’ll get an equal amount of storage space when you insert the baskets.